larshum/miking/demo/README.md

   library dependencies as well as the intermediate library.
 This intrinsic is necessary since we want to do this in the interpreter.

+## Example

+The example program `program.ml` is derived from the result of compiling `stdlib/ext/dist-ext.mc` with tests enabled.
+To run it, use the command `dune exec ./demo/program.exe` from the root of the repo.

 ## Limitations

 Specifically for the `owl` library, it seems the dynamic loading fails by